logseq/docs/db-version.md

 * This brings up a dialog.
 For larger graphs it takes longer for the dialog to display.
 * The dialog requires you to input a name for your graph.
 * The dialog has the following optional inputs:
-    1. `Import all tags` - This checkbox convert all existing tags to be [new tags](#new-tags).
+    1. `Import all tags` - This checkbox convert all existing tags to be [tags](#tags).
-    1. `Import specific tags` - This input is an alternative to `Import all tags` in which you only convert specific tags to be [new tags](#new-tags).
-This is helpful if you don't want most of your existing tags to behave like new tags.
+    1. `Import specific tags` - This input is an alternative to `Import all tags` in which you only convert specific tags to be [tags](#tags).
+This is helpful if you don't want most of your existing tags to behave like tags.
 You can also convert pages later by right clicking on a page's name.
     1. `Remove inline tags` - This checkbox removes inline tags from block content for any converted tags.
 This matches the DB graph behavior since all tags are now visible to the right of a block.
-    1. `Import additional tags from property values` - This input converts property values for the specified property/properties to the new tags.
+    1. `Import additional tags from property values` - This input converts property values for the specified property/properties to the tags.
 For example, in the official docs graph the [type property](https://docs.logseq.com/#/page/type) is used this way.
-This means that all `type` property values like [Feature](https://docs.logseq.com/#/page/feature) on [this page](https://docs.logseq.com/#/page/code%20block) would get converted to a new tag.
+This means that all `type` property values like [Feature](https://docs.logseq.com/#/page/feature) on [this page](https://docs.logseq.com/#/page/code%20block) would get converted to a tag.
-    1. `Import tag parents from property values` - This input converts property values for the specified property to be [a parent of a new tag](#parent-tags).
+    1. `Import tag parents from property values` - This input converts property values for the specified property to be [a parent of a tag](#parent-tags).
 For example, in the official docs graph the [parent property](https://docs.logseq.com/#/page/parent) is used this way.
-This means that all `parent` property values like [Thing](https://docs.logseq.com/#/page/thing) on [this page](https://docs.logseq.com/#/page/feature) would get converted to a new tag.
+This means that all `parent` property values like [Thing](https://docs.logseq.com/#/page/thing) on [this page](https://docs.logseq.com/#/page/feature) would get converted to a tag.

 ### Importer Todos